 718 participants (318 control, 400 intervention) will be randomised, at the point of discharge from hospital or from intermediate care, to receive either the HOPE extended rehabilitation programme (+ usual care) or usual care only.
 This sample size will provide 90% power to detect a minimum clinically important difference of 3 points on the 12 month primary outcome, the Short-Form 36 item health questionnaire (SF36) physical component summary (PCS) score (SD 9.47) at the 2-sided 5% significance level.
-The calculations account for 25% loss to follow-up, clustering in the intervention arm only (20 participants per cluster (therapist), 2 therapists per site, 10 sites, 0.03 ICC), and an allocation ratio of 1.25:1 (HOPE extended rehabilitation programme + usual care: usual care).
+The calculations account for 25% loss to follow-up, clustering in the intervention arm only (10 sites, 40 participants per intervention site, harmonic mean of 5 therapists (clusters) per site (range 2 to 8), 0.03 ICC, an average of 8 participants per therapist, 0.47 coefficient of variation to account for varying number of participants per therapist), and an allocation ratio of 1.25:1 (HOPE extended rehabilitation programme + usual care: usual care).

-For community-dwelling older people, a mean PCS score of 30 (SD=9.47) has been reported [38].
-The smallest detectable difference of 2.8 points has been reported for the PCS in a population of older people receiving rehabilitation for lower limb osteoarthritis [39].
+For community-dwelling older people, a mean PCS score of 30 (SD=9.47) has been reported [39].
+The smallest detectable difference of 2.8 points has been reported for the PCS in a population of older people receiving rehabilitation for lower limb osteoarthritis [40].
 Hence, our sample size is powered to detect a minimum clinically important difference of 3 points, as this is both a clinically relevant and detectable difference for this intervention, and is consistent with a moderate effect size of 0.3.
 Hence it is clinically meaningful for both patients and commissioners of rehabilitation services.
 In the pilot study 15% of participants were lost to follow-up but for the purposes of this study we have assumed a higher rate of no greater than 25% due to longer follow-up; recruitment in a population more likely to be readmitted to hospital; and a primary outcome measured primarily through postal questionnaires which have a lower completion rate than researcher-administered outcomes.

 In partially nested designs, there is a different ICC in the two arms since there is a therapist effect in the intervention arm, not present in the control arm.
-This results in unequal variation in the patient outcomes between the two arms, which reduces power [40, 41].
+This results in unequal variation in the patient outcomes between the two arms, which reduces power [41, 42].
 For this study, clustering will only exist in the intervention arm to account for between-therapist effects for those delivering the HOPE programme to participants.
 An intra-cluster correlation coefficient (ICC) of 0.03 has been assumed, given that standardised training and manuals for delivering the intervention will minimise the ICC.
-A review of similar HTA trials supports an assumption of an ICC no greater than 0.03; for example, an RCT (08/14/51) of rehabilitation for improving outdoor mobility for people after stroke assumed an ICC of 0.02 in design and observed a therapist effect ICC of 0.005 [42] whilst the ProACT65 RCT (06/36/14) of exercise programmes for adults over 65 years assumed an ICC of 0.01 in design and observed an ICC of 0.009 [43].
+A review of similar HTA trials supports an assumption of an ICC no greater than 0.03; for example, an RCT (08/14/51) of rehabilitation for improving outdoor mobility for people after stroke assumed an ICC of 0.02 in design and observed a therapist effect ICC of 0.005 [43] whilst the ProACT65 RCT (06/36/14) of exercise programmes for adults over 65 years assumed an ICC of 0.01 in design and observed an ICC of 0.009 [44].